francosbenitez/psievidencia.com/README.md

 # Psievidencia

 This project takes data from a Google Forms.
-It uses an API which can be found on [this link](https://github.com/francosbenitez/psievidencia-backend).
+It uses an API which can be found on [this other repository](https://github.com/francosbenitez/psievidencia-backend).

 ## Code and Resources Used